antononcube/RakuForPrediction-book/Articles/Grammar-based-random-sentences-generation-Part1-work.md

 The ability to design and implement grammars using the Object-Oriented Programming (OOP) paradigm is one of the most distinguishing features of Raku.
 (I think it is "the most.")

-Real-life grammars -- especially developed with OOP -- can multiple component definitions (say, roles) in multiple files.
-Figuring out what sentences a grammar can handle is most like not an easy task.
+Real-life grammars -- especially developed with OOP -- can have multiple component definitions (say, roles) in multiple files.
+Figuring out what sentences a grammar can handle is most likely not an easy task.

 Here are some additional reasons to have grammar-based random sentence generation: